 That same year, St. Joseph's Mercy opened southeast Michigan's first newly-constructed women's center with single room birthing suites.
-In 1996, the Cancer Care Center, in partnership with Henry Ford Health System's Josephine Ford Cancer Institute, opened to provide technologically advanced, compassionate care close to home.
+In 1996, the Cancer Care Center, in partnership with Henry Ford Health's Josephine Ford Cancer Institute, opened to provide technologically advanced, compassionate care close to home.

 1993 - Henry Ford Macomb leads the formation of "Creating a Healthier Macomb," an internationally award-winning initiative involving a consortium of area businesses, hospitals and human service agencies designed to improve the quality of life for Macomb County residents.